Aetas/justadd.coffee/jekyll/about.md

   <figcaption>Derek Prince</figcaption>
 </figure>

-This page should be aboot me, 'Who dis?' should link to an 'about this page.'
+This page should be aboot me, 'Who dis?' should link to an 'about this website.'
 Maybe?
 They're pretty much the same thing.

 # I should probably put things here
 Like right here.